emilyvertosick/Statistics-Course/docs/07-week7.md

 ### Introductory remarks on time-to-event analysis

 In a typical study of a cancer drug, patients are entered on the study and then followed until death.
 When the data are analyzed, some patients will have died but others will still be alive.
 For instance, if John Doe entered the study on 4/1/2017 and died on 3/31/2019, we know that he survived exactly two years on the drug.
-However, if Jane Doe entered the study on 7/1/2018 and was still alive on 6/30/2019, when the study was close for analysis, we know that she lived for more than one year, but not how much longer.
+However, if Jane Doe entered the study on 7/1/2018 and was still alive on 6/30/2019, when the study was closed for analysis, we know that she lived for more than one year, but not how much longer.
 We say that Jane Doe was "censored".

 When running statistical analyses, we cannot ignore the fact that Jane’s data point "1 year survival" is actually ">1 year survival".
-For instance, we couldn’t calculate the mean of Jane and Joe’s survival and say that average survival was 1.5 years.
+This means that, for instance, we couldn’t calculate the mean of Jane and Joe’s survival and say that average survival was 1.5 years.

 The approach used in time-to-event analysis is known as "cumulative probability".
 One way to think about this is the fairy tale about the brave knight who has to complete a series of challenges set by the king in order to win the hand of the princess in marriage.
 Imagine that he has to climb the wall of death, cross the valley of mists and slay the dragon.
 We might estimate the probability that he will die on each task as, respectively, 20%, 10% and 30%.
 In other words, he has an 80% chance of climbing the wall of death, a 90% chance of getting across the valley of mists and a 70% chance of slaying the dragon.
 To calculate the probability that he lives to marry the princess, we multiply those probabilities together to get 80% × 90% × 70% = 50%.

 Now let’s apply that to a cancer study.
 As a simple example, imagine that there are 10 patients and that one dies every month.
 After four months, four patients have died and so the probability of survival at four months is, obviously, 60%.
 But let’s think about that using the same methods as we did for the fairy tale.
 There were 10 patients at the start of the trial, and one died at the end of the first month.
 Hence the chance of surviving the first month is 90%.
 Nine patients were alive at the start of the second month and 8 survived till the end of the month, giving a probability of surviving the second month as 8 ÷ 9 = 88.89%.
 We can do similar calculations for month 3 (7 ÷ 8 = 87.50%) and month 4 (6 ÷ 7 = 85.71%).
 If we multiply those probabilities together, we get 90% × 88.89% × 87.50% × 85.71% = 60% survival probability, exactly what we would expect.

                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        However, let's imagine that the research assistant comes back to us, saying that there has been a miscommunication.
 The patient who was said to have died after two months actually went back to her home country and we don’t know anything more about her, so she didn’t die, she was censored.
 Let’s do the calculation again.
 The first month is unchanged: 9 out of 10 = 90% survival rate.
 Nine patients were alive at the start of the second month and all were alive at the end of the month, a 100% survival rate.
 At the start of the third month, we only have 8 patients (10 minus 1 who died and 1 who was censored), so the probability of surviving month 3 is 7 ÷ 8 = 87.5% and the probability of surviving month 4 is 6 ÷ 7 = 85.71%.
 Now when we multiply 90% × 100% × 87.50% × 85.71% we get 67.5%.
 Now let’s imagine that the woman is actually found to be still alive, 8 months in.
 We now calculate the 4 months probability as 90% for month 1, 100% for month 2 (there were no deaths), 8 ÷ 9 = 88.89% for month 3 and 7 ÷ 8 = 87.50% for months 4, a survival probability of 90% × 100% × 88.89% × 87.50% = 70%.

 Here are some key takeaways.